Charlton Riverside: Recent history; regeneration

 There have been several regeneration projects in the area, starting in the 1980s, after the opening of the Thames Barrier.
 It was identified as part of an Opportunity Area by the Mayor of London in 2008 and, more clearly, in the London Plan of 2011.
 Regeneration of the area is now focused on the Charlton Riverside Masterplan agreed by the Royal Borough of Greenwich in April 2012 and updated in February 2017.
 The masterplan envisages a series of new neighbourhoods with medium-rise housing and a significant proportion of family homes.
 A network of streets and open spaces will be shaped by the area's industrial heritage.

 In 2013, Royal Greenwich UTC opened as part of this plan.
 The college failed to attract sufficient numbers of students and in 2016 was converted into a free school, Royal Greenwich Trust School.
 Adjacent to it, also on Woolwich Road and officially in Woolwich, is Windrush Primary School, formerly Maryon Park School, from the 1990s until 2015 Holborn College.

 Recent commercial developments include the Greenwich Shopping Park, the Peninsula Retail Park and Stone Lake Retail Park.
 A Sainsbury's superstore opened in 2015 between Woolwich Road and Bugsby's Way.
-Sainsbury's also has a large distribution centre in New Charlton; it was rebuilt and expanded in 2012 and re-opened by deputy prime minister Nick Clegg in 2013.
-An IKEA store opened in 2019.
+West of Charlton Riverside, an IKEA store opened in 2019.

 Description

 Northern part

 In total there are around 400 businesses in Charlton Riverside (including the section east of the Thames Barrier).
-One of the few remaining industrial facilities on the riverside is the construction aggregate and ready mix cement works of Aggregate Industries at Angerstein Wharf adjacent to the Greenwich Peninsula.
+Among the few remaining industrial facilities on the riverside is a Tarmac asphalt plant (west of the Barrier) and the construction aggregate and ready mix cement works of Aggregate Industries at Angerstein Wharf next to Greenwich Peninsula.
+In between are industrial units, a large Sainsbury's distribution centre, west of Anchor & Hope Lane (rebuilt and expanded in 2012 and re-opened by deputy prime minister Nick Clegg in 2013), and, on the riverside, a Cory boatyard.

-The southern end of the Thames Barrier which opened in 1983 is at Charlton Riverside.
+The southern end of the Thames Barrier which opened in 1983 is at Charlton Riverside, near the northern end of Eastmoor Street.
 The Thames Path was laid out here shortly afterwards but officially only opened in 1996.
-There is only one functioning public house in the area, the Anchor & Hope, with an outdoor café overlooking the Thames.
+Around 800m west of the Barrier, the last functioning public house in the area, the Anchor & Hope (2 Riverside Walk/Anchor and Hope Lane), closed in March 2025 and its future remains uncertain.
 A set of watermen's stairs has survived here, reconstructed in concrete.
-The former Lads of the Village pub was later named the Thames Barrier Arms.
-It is now a veterinary clinic.
+At 32 Hardens Manor Way/Eastmoor Street, the former Lads of the Village pub - later named the Thames Barrier Arms - is now a veterinary clinic.
 A former industrial site near the Thames Barrier houses an indoor paintball facility.

+In August 2026, a 182-home affordable housing scheme in Eastmoor Street was approved.
+Hyde Housing Association has consent for around 1,200 homes in Charlton Riverside.
+New public spaces, commercial uses and improved access to the Thames Path are also planned.